Chart Color Schemes

 Balga - Mirrabooka features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 65.8% of all households, including 28.9% couples with children, 18.8% couples without children, and 16.0% single parent families.
+Family households account for 65.8% of all households, including 28.9% couples with children, 18.8% couples without children, and 16.0% single parent families.
 Non-family households constitute the remaining 34.2%, with lone person households at 29.0% and group households comprising 5.2%.
 The median household size is 2.6 people, larger than the Greater Perth average of 2.4.

 Frequently Asked Questions - Households